China–Democratic Republic of the Congo relations

-The People's Republic of China (PRC) and the Democratic Republic of the Congo (DRC) have maintained diplomatic relations since 1961 and contacts between the two regions stretch back to 1887 when representatives of the Congo Free State established contacts with the court of the Qing dynasty.
+The People's Republic of China (PRC) and the Democratic Republic of the Congo (DRC) have maintained diplomatic relations since 1961.
+Contact between the two regions stretch back to 1887 when representatives of the Congo Free State established relations with the Qing dynasty.
 The first treaty between the two powers was signed in 1898.

 The Free State became a Belgian colony in 1908, but when it gained its independence in 1960 it established formal relations with the Republic of China (ROC), which had replaced the Qing in 1912 but was relegated to the island of Taiwan, a former Japanese colony, after 1949.
 Over the next decade, Congolese recognition was switched several times between the ROC and the PRC before it settled finally on the latter in 1971.

 At the time, the Congo was known as Zaire.
 In the 21st century, Chinese investment in the DRC and Congolese exports to China have grown rapidly.
 The DRC joined the Belt and Road Initiative in 2021.

-The DRC upholds the One-China policy, as it recognizes the PRC as the sole legitimate government of China rather than the ROC, which regards Taiwan as part of China.